BIDS-numpy/presentation-uofm-2020/README.md

 pip install -r requirements.txt
 ```

+### Known issues

+* **Error when building `pynfft` wheels from source**

+  If installing `pynfft` via `pip install -r requirements.txt`, you will likely
+  see a build error complaining about not being able to find dependency
+  libraries.
+  The wheels must be built from source because those hosted on PyPI are out of
+  incompatible with NFFT >= 3.3.
+  The build process should continue past the error, ultimately resulting in
+  the successful build of `pynfft`.

 ## Step 2: Viewing the presentation

 Launch `jupyter notebook` in the top-level directory and open